-- e.
-Fire Lane means a roadway, driveway, sidewalk or other area necessary for the passage or positioning of fire apparatus, personnel, or equipment.
+- Access Control means the method used to limit access, such as breakable or removable bollards, gates or control arms. - Entry Point means the area of transition from one type of fire lane to another. - Fire Department Connection means piped inlet or outlet which is used by the fire department to supply water to a fire protection system. - Fire Hydrant means a valued connection on a water supply system which is used to supply water to the Fire Department. - Fire Lane means a roadway, driveway, sidewalk or other area necessary for the passage or positioning of fire apparatus, personnel, or equipment.
 A fire lane is a Street (Type I), Fire Access Road (Type II), Fire Access Sidewalk (Type III), or Fire Access Surface (Type IV), Access Control, Entry Point, or area of Fire Protection Water Supply. - Type I means a paved surface open to the passage of all vehicles at all times.
 (Street) - Type II means a paved surface open to the passage of fire apparatus and emergency vehicles, but closed to the general public or controlled to allow only authorized entry.
-(Fire Access Road) - 3.
-Type III means a paved surface ordinarily used for pedestrian traffic, but required for emergency access.
+(Fire Access Road) - Type III means a paved surface ordinarily used for pedestrian traffic, but required for emergency access.
 (Fire Access Sidewalk) - Type IV means a ground cover not 100% paved, but available for emergency access.
-(Fire Access Surface) - f.
-Fire Protection Water Supply is the prescribed amount of water required for a building, hazard, or fire protection system calculated by the methods and standards of the Washington Suburban Sanitary Commission, Insurance and National Services Office the Fire Protection Association.
-Fire Protection Water Supply includes Water Mains, Fire Hydrants, and fire Department Connections. - g.
-High Rise Building Means a building or structure defined in the High Rise Building Safety Law or the State of Maryland.
-The Law defines all buildings four (4) or more stories or 45 feet above the lowest grade as High-Rise
+(Fire Access Surface) - Fire Protection Water Supply is the prescribed amount of water required for a building, hazard, or fire protection system calculated by the methods and standards of the Washington Suburban Sanitary

+Commission, Insurance Services Office and the National Fire Protection Association.
+Fire Protection Water Supply includes Water Mains, Fire Hydrants, and Fire Department Connections.